jssjr/triton-23cc/README.md

 ## About

-Living documentation and issue tracking for my Triton 23CC boat.
+Living documentation and issue tracking for my Triton 23CC boat. :ship:

 ## Build